tildeclub/tilde.club/docs/shellserver.md

 ## Email

 The default MTA on CentOS is `postfix`.
-Our goal was to have a localhost-only mail service, which required that we configure postfix to listen only to localhost, and to bounce any emails which local users try to send off-server.
+Our goal was to have a `localhost`-only mail service, which required that we configure `postfix` to listen only to `localhost`, and to bounce any email which local users try to send off-server.
 Both configuration changes are handled in `/etc/postfix/main.cf`.

-* the `inet_interfaces` parameter should just be localhost (`inet_interfaces = localhost`)
+* the `inet_interfaces` value should just be `localhost` (`inet_interfaces = localhost`)
 * the `default_transport` parameter should be the bounce message we want (so add `default_transport = error: outside mail is not deliverable` to the bottom of the file)

-## Identd
+## `identd`

-If users are going to connect from their shell account to an IRC server, then it's *very* handy to have an identd server running.
-For us, that just meant installing the standard CentOS identd server, and then configuring it to startup automatically:
+Users will connect from their shell account to an IRC server, so it is *very* handy to have an `identd` server.
+For us that just meant installing the standard CentOS `identd` server and configuring it to start automatically:

 ```
 sudo apt-get install identd